101 Things to do in Bournemouth with Babies and Toddlers – Oceanarium

 Crocodile Rocks

-The crocodiles are well camouflaged and didn’t move, so the children didn’t really register that there was anything in the enclosure.
+The crocodiles at Crocodile Rocks are well camouflaged and don’t move, so the children may not really register that there is anything in the enclosure.

 Observation Station